 Download the above checklist as a PDF:

-Now here’s the thing: not every organization can or wants to begin its Site Reliability Engineering journey with a dedicated team.
+Let’s go down a gear for a moment.
+Not every organization can or wants to begin its software reliability journey with a dedicated SRE team.

-Many organizations experiment with various commitment levels of Site Reliability work before they commit to hiring and managing a full-fledged SRE team.
+Many organizations experiment with various commitment levels of reliability work before they commit to hiring and managing a full-fledged SRE team.

-This often stems from the fact that there are many obstacles to starting an SRE function.
-In the beginning, the budding SRE advocate may face:
+This often stems from the fact that there are many obstacles to starting a function focused on software reliability.
+In the beginning, you may face the following: